act-rules/act-rules.github.io/_rules/additional-content-triggered-on-hover-is-hoverable-ep1s13.md

 #### Failed Example 1

-This button element causes [changes in content][] by presenting a tooltip when [hovered][].
-When the mouse pointer leaves the button's boundaries the tool is removed resulting in [changes in content][].
+This button element causes [visible changes in content][] by presenting a tooltip when [hovered][].
+When the mouse pointer leaves the button's boundaries the tool is removed resulting in [visible changes in content][].

 ```html
 <link rel="stylesheet" type="text/css" href="/test-assets/ep1s13/styles.css" />